Skip to content

 This takes me back to 2012, a new mother who wanted to get back into the corporate world, so that she could give a better life to her baby boy.
 I switched my career from a Recruiter to Executive Assistant to balance my role of a mother.

 I believe in the motto, “what got you here, will not take you further.”
-I haven’t restricted myself to my JO, and have always gone the extra mile to do more.
+I haven’t restricted myself to my job description, and have always gone the extra mile to do more.
 I am grateful to my people leaders for allowing me to explore my other interests at work and have learnt a great deal from our senior leaders through my various interactions.

 Why did you want to work for the Client Care Centre and what drew you to a career with Standard Chartered?